RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/code-of-conduct.md

 The RSE Team runs and participates in a range of online and in-person activities, including collaborative projects, training events, workshops, Slack conversations and in-person seminars.
 Participants are mostly University of Sheffield staff / students, but sometimes include our external friends and collaborators.

-The University of Sheffield staff and students conduct is governed by the terms of their employment / study which can be found on the University website ([staff](https://staff.sheffield.ac.uk/hr/policies/code-conduct), [students](https://sheffield.ac.uk/study/policies/student-code-conduct)) which requires that staff and students act with respect, honesty and professionalism, fostering a supportive and safe environment free from bullying and harassment.
-The code of conduct laid out below is extending this for those not staff or students at The University of Sheffield.
+The University of Sheffield staff and students conduct is governed by the terms of their employment / study which can be found on the University website ([staff](https://staff.sheffield.ac.uk/hr/policies/code-conduct), [students](https://sheffield.ac.uk/study/policies/student-code-conduct)) which stipulates that staff and students act with respect, honesty and professionalism, fostering a supportive and safe environment free from bullying and harassment.
+The code of conduct laid out below extends this for those who are neither staff nor student at The University of Sheffield.

 ## Code of Conduct for External Participants